 Sung-Mi Im is lecturer in music in chamber music at the Indiana University Jacobs School of Music.

-She began her piano studies with her mother at age three.
-After making a successful debut with the Daegu Symphony Orchestra at age eight, she pursued undergraduate studies at Seoul National University and her master’s degree in performance under the Dean’s Scholarship at Boston University.
-She has won numerous competitions, including the Dong-A Newspaper Competition, Ye-Um Chamber Music Competition in Korea, and the Kahn Award in Boston.
+A native of South Korea, Im began her piano studies with her mother at the age of three.
+After a successful debut with Daegu Symphony Orchestra at the age of eight, she pursued undergraduate studies at Seoul National University and her master’s degree in performance under the Dean’s Scholarship at Boston University, studying with Kwi-Hyun Kim and Tong-Il Han.